 Simple English definitions for legal terms

-Read a random definition: financial restatement
+Read a random definition: secondary devise

 A share split, also known as a stock split, is when a company issues two or more new shares in exchange for each old share without changing the proportional ownership interests of each shareholder.
 For example, a 3-for-1 split would give an owner of 100 shares a total of 300 shares, or 3 shares for each share previously owned.
 This makes the stock more affordable and attractive to potential investors.
 A reverse stock split is the opposite, where a company reduces the number of shares by calling in all outstanding shares and reissuing fewer shares with greater value.